 To be able to use the χMCF file as a description for seam welds in the process it is necessary to use the modelling described in this document.

-The description of seam welds made up from different modelling types is handled in the way that these welds are split up into separate seam welds each of them containing the specific information representing the intended modelling.
+The description of seam welds made up from different modelling types is handled in the way that these welds are split up into separate seam welds, each of them containing the specific information representing the intended modelling.

-This assures that a seam weld definition only represents one crosssection with the welding parameters for all the welded sides.
+This ensures that a seam weld definition only represents one cross-section with the welding parameters for all the welded sides.

-There is a demand for handling weld lines exceeding the actual contact polygon of the involved parts, which is presented in the following figure: